eodame108/microblog/README.md

 ## Running Tests

-To run the unit tests succesfully, first make sure you have redis installed and running on port `6379` (check how to [here](https://redis.io/topics/quickstart)).
+To run the unit tests succesfully, first make sure you have redis server installed and running on port `6379` (check how to [here](https://redis.io/topics/quickstart)).
 Enter the following command in your terminal to run the app's unit tests
 ```bash
 (venv) $ python tests.py
 ```